CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 #### APP.3.1.A17 Error Handling [Developer]

 If errors occur during the operation of a web application, they SHOULD be treated so that the web application remains in a consistent state.
-The following points should be considered when troubleshooting:
+The following points should be considered in the error handling:

 * confidential information in error messages should be avoided
 * Error messages must be logged